Library

 Langenheim Memorial Library has the latest editions of major style manuals available for two-hour checkout at the circulation desk.
 These include:

-Below is a list of links to reputable websites to help you correctly cite information you have found.
+Below are links to reputable websites to help you correctly cite information you have found.

 APA Style